-INTRODUCTION TO SEASON 6 YASUO GUIDE
+INTRODUCTION TO LEAGUE OF LEGENDS YASUO GUIDE

 Hello, I’m Siegmeyer.
 I’ve started playing League in season 2 as mid/jungle main and I’ve sticked to these 2 roles throughout all the years I play this game.
 I’ve reached challenger at the start of season 3 and played tons of games at high-elo with tons of success ever since.

 Yasuo has been picked up by me at the day of his release and has remained as my main and my go-to pick even to this day.
 Yasuo is my favourite champion in the game – I love everything about him, he’s got an unique feel to him, that makes you want to outplay everybody and be the last man standing after a huge teamfight.
 This champion’s kits and deep skill-cap are one of the reasons I could keep having lots of fun while playing League even after so many games over the years.

 That’s exactly why I’m writing this guide – both to share my love and admiration for the champion and to teach you as much as possible using my knowledge, which comes from thousands of games as Yasuo on high-elo.